iambumblehead/depgraph/README.md

 ---------------------------------------------------------

-A sample graph, tree and dependency-ordered array are seen below, with example calls that are found in the unit tests.
+A sample graph, tree and dependency-ordered array are seen using example calls below found in the unit tests.

-The "inarr" of each node references dependent nodes.
-The "outarr" references depedency nodes.

 ## Graph

+For each graph node, "inarr" references dependent nodes and "outarr" references depedency nodes.

 ```javascript
 depgraph.graph.getfromseedfile('./test/files/root.js', function (err, graph) {